NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 What the Principal Needs from You

-After registration, the principal is legally responsible for the promotion or retention decision at year end.
-That decision is based on what they see at the review meetings.
+After registration, the principal reports annually on academic progress.
+Depending on the local education body and the student's pathway, review materials may also inform promotion or retention decisions.
 Practically, this means you need a documentation system that can support a clear conversation twice per year.

 You don't need to hand over a binder at every meeting — but you do need to be able to show your child is working through the course of study you agreed on.
 For families using Dene Kede or Inuuqatigiit as part of their program, the documentation needs to translate experiential cultural learning into the language the principal expects.